mahilab/Syntacts/README.md

 # Quick Start

 ### If you came for the GUI and/or Python/C#/Unity bindings...
-- Check the [Releases](https://github.com/mahilab/Syntacts/releases) for the latest pre-compiled binaries.
+- Check the [Releases](https://github.com/mahilab/Syntacts/releases) page for the latest pre-compiled binaries.
 - Run the GUI exectuable.
 On Windows, you may receive a "Windows protected your PC" screen.
 Click "More info", then "Run anyway".
 - Bindings:
   - For **Python**, run `example.py`